 You should read the following discussion and analysis of our financial condition and results of operations together with our financial statements and related notes appearing at the end of this prospectus.
 Some of the information contained in this discussion and analysis is set forth at the end of this prospectus, including information with respect to our plans and strategy for our business and related financing, includes forward-looking statements that involve risks and uncertainties.
 As a result of many factors, including those factors set forth in the section entitled "Risk Factors," our actual results could differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
-You should carefully read the section entitled "Risk Factors" to gain an understanding of the important factors that could cause actual results to differ materially from our forward-looking statements.
-Please also see the section entitled "Cautionary Note Regarding Forward-Looking Statements" and "Market, Industry and Other Data."
+You should carefully read the section entitled "Risk Factors" to gain an understanding of the important factors that could and "Market, Industry and Other Data."

 This section presents management's perspective on our financial condition and results of operations.
 The following discussion and analysis (the "MD&A") is intended to highlight and supplement data and information presented elsewhere in this prospectus.
 The MD&A is also intended to provide you with information that will assist you in understanding our consolidated financial statements, the changes in key items in those consolidated financial statements from year to year, and the primary factors that accounted for those changes.
 To the extent that this discussion describes prior performance, the descriptions relate only to the periods listed, which may not be indicative of our future financial outcomes.
 In addition to historical information, this discussion contains forward-looking statements that involve risks, uncertainties, and assumptions that could cause the Company's financial results to differ materially from management's expectations.
-Factors that could cause such differences are discussed in the "Cautionary Note Regarding Forward-Looking Statements" section of this prospectus and in the "Risk Factors" in this prospectus.
+Factors that could cause such differences are discussed in the "Cautionary Note Regarding Forward-Looking Statements" in this prospectus.